Globalization and the IT-revolution have changed our world a lot over the last decades. But as the saying goes: history repeats itself.

 With the increasing amount of capital allocation that is dissociating from the real economies, proportions matter.

-Socio-economic domains (including financial markets) behave like non-linear dynamic systems, such as natural ecosystems and thermodynamic systems (like the weather).
-EntropoMetrics is trying to apply the technical disciplines of these non-linear dynamics, such as bifurcation theory, catastrophy-theory, and other chaos/complexity theories, to these socio-economic domains, from a macro-perspective.
+Socio-economic domains behave like non-linear dynamic systems, such as natural ecosystems and the climate.
+EntropoMetrics is trying to enhance and apply the technical toolset of non-linear dynamics, such as bifurcation theory, catastrophy-theory, and other chaos/complexity theories, to these socio-economic domains, from a macro-perspective.

 EntropoMetrics provides consultancy-services in these areas.